Fatalism: Idle argument

-The Idle Argument was anticipated by Aristotle in his De Interpretatione chapter 9.
+The Idle Argument was anticipated by Aristotle in chapter 9 of his De Interpretatione.
 The Stoics considered it to be a sophism and the Stoic Chrysippus attempted to refute it by pointing out that consulting the doctor would be as much fated as recovering.
 He seems to have introduced the idea that in cases like that at issue two events can be co-fated, so that one cannot occur without the other.